HALFpipe/ImputationProtocol/README.md

 check hg19 --bfile ../raw/my_sample
 ```

-The command will create a `.bed` file set at `../raw/my_sample.hg19` which will have all strand flips resolved.
+The command will create a `.bed` file set at `../raw/my_sample.hg19` which will have the correct genome reference.
 You should now use this corrected file to re-run the `enigma-qc` script, and then retry running the `imputationserver` command.

 ### Strand flips